Addition polymerisation header image - plastic dinosaurs walking across the screen.

 Model, word and symbolic equations to show the polymerisation of chloroethene.

-Or as above we can write an equation to show the polymerisation of chloroethene to form poly(chloroethene):
+Or, as above, we can write an equation to show the polymerisation of chloroethene to form poly(chloroethene):

 Poly(tetrafluoroethene) or Teflon